May 24, 2026ยท22 min read

 Red Flags: How to Avoid Getting Ripped Off

-After years of building websites and cleaning up messes left by other providers, here are the warning signs that should make you walk away.
+After building websites for small businesses across New Jersey and cleaning up messes left by other providers, here are the warning signs that should make you walk away.

 Some companies build your site on their proprietary platform.
 If you leave, your website stays with them.
 You start over from scratch.
 Always confirm in writing that you own the website files, the domain, and all content.